docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 >Note
 >
 > Enhanced Container Isolation is in addition to other security techniques used by Docker.
-For example, reduced Linux Capabilities, Seccomp, AppArmor
+For example, reduced Linux Capabilities, Seccomp, AppArmor.

 ### Who is it for?